greenelab/knowledge-graph-review/manuscript.md

 Zong et al. used a node2vec-like model to predict drug-target associations [@19E33rJiu].
 The authors constructed a disease-target-disease network using drug centered databases: Drugbank [@111FgvD8J] and Diseasome [@14fs7pzn0].
 Next, the authors applied a random walk to the graph and trained a skip-gram model to generate a low dimensional representation of the graph.
-Lastly, the authors construct a similarity metric that used this space to rank how similar drugs are to their targets [@19E33rJiu].
+Lastly, the authors constructed a similarity metric that used this space to rank how similar drugs are to their targets [@19E33rJiu].
 A limitation to this approach is that their graph is missing information such as pharmacological class or drug chemical structure that could improve prediction performance.
 Overall, deep learning provides a robust set of techniques that have been shown to outperform most linear approaches in this context [@245Px4P3; @WMEox1CM].

 Applications that discover new properties of drugs have benefited from using knowledge graphs as a resource.
 Most methods to date use matrix factorization and deep learning techniques to produce a low-dimensional representation.
-Due to the success of deep learning [@245Px4P3; @WMEox1CM] much of the field's focus has shifted to these techniques; however, a possible extension is to use an ensemble of deep learning techniques and linear methods to improve performance.
+Due to the success of deep learning [@245Px4P3; @WMEox1CM] much of the field's focus has shifted to these techniques; however, a possible improvement is to use an ensemble of deep learning techniques and linear methods to improve performance.
-Plus, another area of exploration is to incorporate information such as pharmaceutical classes for drugs or chemical structure to improve detection power.
+Another potential avenue for future work would be to incorporate entity-specific hierarchical information or similarity information to improve detection power.
+For drugs, this could include pharmaceutical classes or chemical structure similarities.

 #### Clinical applications

 Clinical applications that use knowledge graphs are in early stages of development, but the long-term goal is to use analyses of these graphs to aid patient care.
-Typically, graphs for these applications are constructed from electronic health records (EHR) and nodes represent patients, drugs and diseases while edges represent relationships such as a patient being prescribed a treatment or a patient being diagnosed with a disease [@xNv4Rkif; @mrfQbq3g; @xU6Ims3W; @gddb9uXr].
+Typically, graphs for these applications are constructed from electronic health records (EHR): nodes represent patients, drugs and diseases while edges represent relationships such as a patient being prescribed a treatment or a patient being diagnosed with a disease [@xNv4Rkif; @mrfQbq3g; @xU6Ims3W; @gddb9uXr].
 Tasks within this field range from improving patient diagnoses [@UuF5A9Pu;@OCnhKscH] to recommending safer drugs for patients [@aLsdEzlV; @OCnhKscH] and we briefly discuss efforts that use knowledge graphs to accomplish such tasks.

-Early work in this field applied translational models (Figure {@fig:unifying_techniques_overview} (b)) to knowledge graphs with the goal of recommend safe drugs.
+Early work in this field applied translational models (Figure {@fig:unifying_techniques_overview} (b)) to knowledge graphs with the goal of recommending safe drugs.
 Wang et al. used a variant of the TransH [@nprR5cVj] model to create such a system for patients [@aLsdEzlV].
 They constructed a disease-patient-drug network by integrating a patient-disease bipartite network with a patient-drug bipartite network.
-Together with all translational models every node in the graph was embedded while satisfying the following equation: $\textbf{h} - \textbf{r} \approx \textbf{t}$.
+Every node in the newly constructed graph was embedded while satisfying the following equation: $\textbf{h} - \textbf{r} \approx \textbf{t}$.
 Following the embedding step, the authors formulated their own similarity metric that selected drug combinations with a low number of interactions [@aLsdEzlV].
 Researchers in [@BRGxlTb9] applied a similar variant of the TransH model to a medical knowledge graph and evaluated their model for link prediction rather than patient recommendation.